The why and how of effective altruism

-Living high and letting die is an exploration of how far the argument in ‘Famine, affluence and morality’ can be taken.
-Through a series of contrasting thought experiments, Unger develops a version of the argument that goes further than Singer's in a number of ways, while being even harder to reject.
+Living High and Letting Die is an exploration Peter Singer's argument in "Famine, Affluence and Morality", and how far it can be taken.
+Through a series of contrasting thought experiments, Unger develops a version of the argument that goes further than Singer's in a number of ways, and is more difficult to reject.

 The Life You Can Save, by Peter Singer